- What is the “Mayor’s Challenge 5K”?

-Also, if you complete the Mayor’s Challenge 5K training program by training at least twice a week for eight weeks (or doing 16 trainings altogether) with at least half of the trainings taking place at one of Metro Parks’ official 5K training sites, you will receive a free 5K t-shirt!
+Also, if you complete the Mayor’s Challenge 5K training program by training at least once a week for six weeks at one of Metro Parks’ official 5K training sites, you will receive a free 5K t-shirt!
 Learn more about the training program

 - When and where are the training sessions?

-- Training sessions will be held at several times throughout the week at Metro Parks’ five regional community centers and the Centennial Sportsplex.
+- Training sessions will be held at several times throughout the week at Metro Parks’ six regional community centers and the Centennial Sportsplex.
 The training schedule and regimen can be found on this site.
 On-line training sessions are also available at http://nashvitality.org where participants can track their training and receive reminders throughout the training period but may be asked to move to the sidewalks for your safety as the course re-opens to vehicles.